MaterializeInc/materialize/doc/user/content/sql/patterns/window-functions.md

     (TIMESTAMP '2007-02-01 15:06:01', 12);
 ```

-We can compute the differences between consecutive measurements using `LAG()`:
+You can compute the differences between consecutive measurements using `LAG()`:
 ```
 SELECT time, value - LAG(value) OVER (ORDER BY time) FROM measurements;
 ```

-For better performance, we can rewrite this query using an equi-join:
+For better performance, you can rewrite this query using an equi-join:

 ```
 SELECT m2.time, m2.value - m1.value